On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-The claimed energy may also be verified by checking the sum of pairwise interactions relative to $U$, with may trivially be done in Polynomial time by the definition of $U$.
+The claimed energy may also be verified by checking the sum of pairwise interactions relative to $U$, which may be trivially done in polynomial time due to the definition of $U$.
 Therefore under these restrictions \akcr is in NP. \end{proof}